glott/vATISLoad/README.md

 - Replacements occur before any contractions are replaced in the text.

 - Submit a pull request to add additional replacement data.

+### Troubleshooting

+- Is the script doing nothing the first time you run it?
+  - It is likely installing required libraries to run.
+You will see a popup the first time this happens.
+If you don't see a popup, that means the required libraries are installed.

+- Is vATIS being opened automatically by the script?
+  - If yes, then that's a good sign!

+- If vATIS was opened automatically, did you select a profile?
+  - You must select a profile for D-ATIS information to be uplinked.

+- If you selected a profile, does each D-ATIS airport have a preset named `D-ATIS`?
+  - Each airport much have a `D-ATIS` preset where information is uplinked to.

+- If D-ATIS information was uplinked, did your ATISes connect?
+  - If yes, then you're all set!
+If no, make sure you have an active connection in CRC.

+- For futher troubleshooting, try the following steps:

+  1. Quit vATIS
+  2. Rename `vATISLoad.pyw` to `vATISLoad.py` (dropping the `w`).
+If you can’t see the file extension, open the `View` menu in File Explorer then tick `File name extensions` in the `Show/hide` section.
+  3. Open `Command Prompt` and drag the `vATISLoad.py` file into it, press enter to run it.
+If vATIS opens automatically, select whichever profile has your D-ATIS airports.
+  4. Send Josh a screenshot of `Command Prompt` after following these steps.